masagrator/FPSLocker-Warehouse/Methodology/Animal Crossing New Horizons/README.md

 > Details

 Game engine is designed only for 30 FPS.
-Game speed, physics, animations are all hardcoded to run at 30 FPS, so it requires tons of IPS patches to try fix it.
+Game speed, physics, animations are all hardcoded to run at 30 FPS, so it requires many MASTER_WRITE patches to try fix it.
-It's not possible to make a LOCK patch that will fix this to run properly at 60 FPS.
 Don't expect proper compability with FPSLocker like never.
 My endeavor ended [HERE](https://gbatemp.net/threads/animal-crossing-new-horizon-60-fps.560209/post-9029449)